Skip to the main content

 There are no formal education requirements for gas pipeline operators and maintenance workers.
 Employers generally prefer high school graduates with experience or post-secondary education in electronics, electrical systems, mechanics, or instrumentation.
 They should have a Class 1 or 3 driver’s license and H2S training.
 For those working with hydraulic pickers, knowledge in mechanics is an asset.

 In larger companies, new employees usually are hired as maintenance workers.
 At first, maintenance workers may do many physical jobs such as cleaning, painting, and maintaining pipeline stations.
 As they gain experience, they may receive more responsibilities in other areas of compressor or meter stations.
-It often takes a few years before maintenance workers can be classified as gas compressor operators.
+It often takes a few years for a maintenance worker to be classified as a gas compressor operator.
 During the training period, maintenance workers may have opportunities to take in-house and technical school courses on compressor, metering, and control room operations.

 Some companies offer to cover instrumentation courses for their employees.
 This helps workers progress within the field.